July 17, 2024

 Some of the oddest scenes occur at the editor’s home, played by G. J. Mitchell, where he is constantly lounging and enjoying the finer things of a middle-class lifestyle.
 The boss's partners, the weasel-of-a-doctor in a bow tie, and a pudgy police chief are talking syndicate business when an irrelevant and bazaar catfight breaks out on the carpet by two ladies on the editor’s “payroll.”
 Those rug burns are going to sting.
 Ignoring the obvious distraction, the double-chinned chief is actually miffed that Dugan has not changed one word of his testimony.
 That would make total sense, actually.
 The chief is also angry with the boss.
 Not because he is dressed in a “Hugh Hefner” lounging robe on his Sears massage recliner, but because of music on his radio.
 The chief yells at him, 'Will you shut that thing off and listen to me!'
 The boss obliges, reaching over to turn it off.
 Viewers hear a click but the background score faintly continues as before.
 “That's better!”

 Due to a freak fender bender, Dugan escapes the squad car and as the chief attempts to fire his gun, he slams the door on his hand.
-The film actually improves slightly at this halfway point as the shaved-head Indian is now in pursuit, giving the Dugan a chance to shine as he pantomime’s fear.
+The film actually improves slightly at this halfway point as the shaved-head Indian is now in pursuit, giving the Dugan a chance to shine as he pantomimes fear.
 An improvement over delivering any dialogue.
 The jazz score helps out these dark, lengthy scenes.
 The Wile E. Coyote of Indian hitmen hangs his head in shame as he reports to the boss.
 The police chief suggests 'Chief Broken Head'as he sarcastically calls himgo back in front of a cigar store.
 The funniest line in the film.

 One of the funnier scenes, however, has all three operatives again at the mob boss’s home, mostly arguing about how the Indian is a lousy shot or the police chief complaining about the doctor fretting over his daughter’s well-being, constantly phoning her in near panic.
 Amid all the petty squabbling, there sits the boss in his recliner, preparing to shave.
 Now he decides to shave?!
 Unique and totally uncalled for.
-Suggesting a product placement, he uses a portable, non-electric wind-up shaver of the periodin case of a shaving emergency during a blackout.
+Suggesting a product placement, he uses a portable, non-electric wind-up shaver from the era.
+In case of a shaving emergency during a blackout.
 In actuality, they were used on NASA’s early space flights.
 He yanks on the tiny cord several times, making a high-pitched “zip-whirr” noise.
-Then there is this: though a warm California sunset splash is not out of the realm of reason, it is unusual to film the scene in near total darkness with the characters poolside in swimwear as working on their “moontan.”
+Then there is this: though a warm California sunset splash is not out of the realm of reason, it is unusual to film the scene in near total darkness with the characters poolside in swimwear as if working on their “moontan.”

 Dugan ends up at the doctor’s house where he tries to convince his daughter that he is being framed.
 She is skeptical.
 The police chief arrives with the doctor and he takes a pot-shot at Dugan from outside the house, wounding him in the shoulder.
 His second shot mistakenly hits the daughter (D'oh!), and the scene shifts to the surgical basement ward where four cast members are conveniently staged.
 In his great-grandfather’s tradition, no one hears the Indian tip-toeing down the basement's wooden steps.
 He fires one chamber of his shotgun at his two current hits.
 He then succumbs from simultaneous return fire, as his second chamber accidentally goes off...hitting Dugan’s knee.
 Whoops!